Academic support for Indigenous students

 Financing your education

-There are several avenues of financial support available specifically to indigenous students.
-Visit the University of Lethbridge FNMI website's finance section to find out more.
+There are several avenues of financial support available specifically to Indigenous students.
+Visit the Indigenous Awards page to find out more.

-The FNMI Mentors Program is funded through a generous donation from Scotiabank and coordinated by the University of Lethbridge Dhillon School of Business Indigenous Governane and Business Management program office.
+The FNMI Mentors Program is funded through a generous donation from Scotiabank and coordinated by the University of Lethbridge Dhillon School of Business Indigenous Governance and Business Management program office.